 Before you do anything, register for Self Assessment with HMRC.
 Every self-employed person and sole trader needs to report their earnings, pay income tax and contribute towards National Insurance; it’s all very straightforward.
 Our guide to registering as a sole trader explains the process and why you might consider registering as a limited company once business grows.

 2. Inform Your Local Authority

-You should register a food business with your local authority’s environmental health department at least 28 days before you begin trading; this gives them time to assess your food preparation era for hygiene.
+When starting a baking business, UK entrepreneurs should also register for a food business with the local authority’s environmental health department.
+This should be done at least 28 days before you begin trading; this gives them time to assess your food preparation era for hygiene.
 As intimidating as this is, the standards are very straightforward; for example, you’ll need adequate hand-washing facilities, lidded waste containers and for all surfaces to be washable and in good condition.
 Reading Borough Council has a good guide to the regulations as a PDF here.

 3. Take Out Insurance